 9. State parks

 Although changing political environments threaten state parks and natural resources in favor of development, the RV industry’s primary destinations include state and national parks in the United States, Australia, and China.
-This is leading to an increased practice of lobbying for privatization of services on traditionally public lands.
+This is leading to increased practice of lobbying for the privatization of services on traditionally public lands.